 Features of the Gwent Levels

-The flat landscape of the Levels makes it ideal for exploring by foot or on bike via a network of footpaths, bridleways, green lanes, quiet country roads and sections of the Wales Coast Path.
+The flat landscape is ideal for exploring by foot or on bike, via a network of footpaths, bridleways, green lanes, quiet country roads and the Wales Coast Path.

 The guide was produced in partnership by the Living Levels Partnership.